sph-mn/sph-db/other/documentation/considerations.md

 * use multiple types as if being one and merge at some point (might never become fully merged)

 # one sequence for all types or one per type
-* 64 bit keys seem desirable because it is the biggest native c datatype. but with that size and a reasonable 16 bit type identifier, only 48 bit are left for row ids
+* 64 bit keys seem desirable because it is the biggest native c datatype. but with that size and a reasonable 16 bit type identifier, only 48 bit are left for row ids per type
 * initialise counters in array. type id equals index
 * at startup, for each type, find max id